We may earn affiliate commissions for the recommended products. Learn more.

 3. Other software interference

 Some other software on your device can also cause constant VPN disconnects.
-Often, the antivirus or the firewall installed on the same device as the VPN will cause the issues.
+Often, antivirus or the firewall installed on the same device as the VPN can cause issues.

-Firewalls can be set up to block IP ranges and be configured to block all the ports your VPN might use or terminate tunneling protocols like OpenVPN or IPsec.
-Which leads to unstable connections and constant disconnects.
+Firewalls can be configured to block specific IP ranges, restrict the ports used by your VPN, or even interfere with tunneling protocols like OpenVPN or IPsec.
+This can result in unstable connections and frequent VPN disconnects.

 4. High connection latency

-Slow connection speeds is often the reason for VPN disconnecting.
+Slow connection speed is often the reason for VPN disconnecting.
 Every ten seconds, a message is sent from your device to the VPN server to maintain a stable and continuous connection.
-There is a limit of 120 seconds for the server to respond, and if it exceeds it, the VPN tunnel closes, and your client disconnects, which means that the connection to your VPN is dropped.
+There is a limit of 120 seconds for the server to respond, and if it exceeds it, the VPN tunnel closes, and your client disconnects, which means that the connection to your VPN will be dropped.

 5. VPN connection blocked by ISP